PurpleDogEnterprises/Fully-Serverless-Video-Sharing-Site-Using-AWS-Lambda-and-Much-More/README.md

 5)  Connected Firebase to list videos
 * Created Firebase database and changed "Read" rules to true
 * Added sample video data
 * Created Firebase service account to allow communication with Lambda
+* Updated Lambda function

 NOTE: This project is in progress and all functionality may not yet be included at this time